marc-gist/node-red-contrib-xiaomi-sensors/README.md

 The goal here is to simplify nodes.
 I was finding that I had numerous **'function'** nodes to deal with the MQTT data

-**Subflows** didn't work well because you lose the ability to have status and debug messages (looking like Node-Red is changing that in v20, but that isn't out yet so)
+**Subflows** didn't work well because you lose the ability to have status and debug messages (looking like Node-Red is changing that in v20, and works, but these now add a few more features.
+Also, you don't have to create your own subflow anymore :)